Woman at Point Zero: Plot summary

-After the death of her parents, Firdaus is taken in by her uncle, who sends her to primary school, which she loves.
-She maintains a close relationship with her uncle, who continues to take an interest in her sexually.
+After the death of her parents, Firdaus is taken in by her uncle, who sends her to primary school.
 After Firdaus receives her primary school certificate a distance grows between uncle and niece, and her uncle marries and withdraws all affection and attention.
-Tensions between Firdaus and her aunt-in-law build until Firdaus is placed in boarding school, where Firdaus falls in love with a female teacher named Miss Iqbal, whom she feels a mutual connection to, but Iqbal keeps her at an arm's length and never allows her to get close.

-Upon graduation, Firdaus' aunt convinces her uncle to arrange her marriage with Sheikh Mahmoud, a "virtuous man" who needs an obedient wife.
-Firdaus considers running away but ultimately submits to the marriage.
-Mahmoud repulses her — he is forty years older and has a sore on his chin that oozes pus.
+Tensions between Firdaus and her aunt build, causing Firdaus to be placed in boarding school.
+Firdaus falls in love with a female teacher named Miss Iqbal, whom she feels a mutual connection to.
+Upon graduation, Firdaus' aunt convinces her uncle to arrange her marriage with Sheikh Mahmoud.
+Mahmoud repulses her—he is forty years older and has a sore on his chin that oozes pus.
 He stays home all day, micromanaging Firdaus' every action, and begins to physically abuse her.

-Firdaus runs away and wanders the streets aimlessly until she stops to rest at a coffee shop.
-The owner, Bayoumi, offers her tea and a place to stay until she finds a job, which she accepts.
-After several months, Firdaus tells him she wants to find a job and her own place to live.
-Bayoumi immediately becomes violent and beats her savagely.
+Firdaus runs away and stops to rest at a coffee shop.
+The owner, Bayoumi, offers her a place to stay until she finds a job, which she accepts.
+After several months, Bayoumi becomes violent and beats her savagely.
 He starts locking her up during the day and allows his friends to abuse, insult, and rape her.
-Eventually, Firdaus is able to enlist the aid of a female neighbor, who calls a carpenter to open the door, allowing her to escape.
+Eventually, Firdaus is aided by a female neighbor, who calls a carpenter to open the door, allowing her to escape.

 While on the run, Firdaus meets the madame Sharifa Salah el Dine, who takes her into her brothel as a high-class prostitute.
 She tells Firdaus that all men are the same and that she must be harder than life if she wants to live.
-In exchange for working in Sharifa's brothel Firdaus is given beautiful clothes and delicious food, but she has no pleasure in life.
+In exchange for working in Sharifa's brothel, Firdaus is given beautiful clothes and delicious food, but she has no pleasure in life.
 One evening she overhears an argument between Sharifa and her pimp, Fawzy, who wants to take Firdaus as his own.
 They argue, and Fawzy overpowers Sharifa and rapes her.
 Firdaus realizes that even Sharifa does not have true power and she runs away.